Phiyaid/airbnb-clone-project/README.md

 Security is essential at every level of this project to maintain platform trust, protect users and hosts, and ensure safe, smooth operation.
 ---

+# CI/CD Pipeline
+What is CI/CD?
+ CI/CD stands for Continuous Integration and Continuous Deployment/Delivery.
+It is a set of practices that automate the process of testing, building, and deploying code changes.
+Whenever a developer pushes code to the repository, the CI/CD pipeline ensures that the code is automatically tested and, if it passes all checks, deployed to the production or staging environment.

+Why CI/CD is Important CI/CD helps maintain code quality, reduce manual errors, and speed up the release process.
+It ensures that new features, bug fixes, and updates are delivered reliably and efficiently.
+This is especially important for projects like this Airbnb Clone, where maintaining functionality, user experience, and uptime is crucial.

+Tools Used GitHub Actions – For automating workflows such as running tests and deploying code on every push or pull request.

+Docker – For creating consistent and portable development and production environments.

+Heroku / PythonAnywhere / AWS / Vercel – For deployment and hosting of the backend API and frontend (if applicable).

+pytest / Django Test Suite – For running unit and integration tests as part of the pipeline.

+CI/CD ensures that each code change is automatically verified and safely deployed, supporting an agile and scalable development process.